rwtechwiki/rwtechwiki.github.io/ScoreRun/huntermode.md

 Note Type:
 Tags: #score
 # Hunter Mode
 After beating Rain World with either Survivor or Monk, your save file will now have the Hunter character available.
-While playing as Hunter, besides the [physics changes](hunterphysics), there are two main mechanical differences which will be relevant for this note:
+While playing as Hunter, besides the [stat changes](slugcatstats.md), there are two main mechanical differences which will be relevant for this note:

 - [Hunter has a 20 cycle limit](huntercycles).
 After 20 cycles have passed, death is now permanent and each survived cycle becomes exponentially more difficult to survive.
 - Everything done during the game is being tracked to [tally up a score](scorecalculation) at the end of the playthrough.
 The main way to to raise this score is by killing creatures and getting Passages.